pcamus/weather_balloon_2026/README.md

 So, in summary, our system will measure: the temperature inside and outside the payload box, atmospheric pressure, battery voltage, and the current supplied by the battery.
 Measurements will be taken every 5 seconds.

+The balloon's position over time should be provided by amateur radio operators who will track the balloon (using their own radio module, also carried onboard the payload box).
+They will also recover our system upon landing (conditions permitting) in order to retrieve the flight data stored in our module.

 ## Hardware setup.